Here we are again for another blog post update, this time for Amped Replay – the enhanced video player for frontline officers and investigators.

 Let us go through each stage, starting with the Import tab, and see what’s new.

 As many of you will know, CCTV and imagery from Video Surveillance Systems are notoriously difficult to manage as every manufacturer can do what they want to their video.
 We have simplified this challenge by including the powerful Amped Conversion Engine directly into Amped Replay.
 When you import a proprietary file it is analyzed and made playable behind the scenes.
-This is a lossless process, conforming to international standards for forensic video processing, and ensures that you are seeing the actual pixels recorded with nothing changed by the conversion process or the player’s presentation.
+This is a lossless process, conforming to international standards for forensic video processing.
+It ensures that you are seeing the actual pixels recorded with nothing changed by the conversion process or the player’s presentation.

 In this update, we have added 6 new extensions including the .G64A and .EZVP formats.
 More format variants have also been added including one for the popular .H264 format.